The Density of Fan-Planar Graphs: The Upper Bound For the Number of Edges

-Otherwise, if $e$ is crossed by some edge $e_2$ between its crossing with $e_1$ and $v$, then by fan-planarity $e_2$ is incident to $u_1$ or $v_1$.
+So $e$ is crossed between its crossing with $e_1$ and $v$.
+Let $e_2$ be such a crossing edge whose crossing with $e$ is closest to $u$.
+Then by fan-planarity (absence of configuration~I) $e_2$ is incident to $u_1$ or $v_1$.
 Moreover, by Claim~\ref{claim:between-same-walks} and Claim~\ref{claim:open-one-side} $e_2$ has a closed endpoint in $W_i$ and an open endpoint in $W_j$.
-Thus if $e_2$ is incident to $v_1$, then we have found the desired $W_iW_j$-edge.
+Thus if $e_2$ is incident to $v_1$, then $e_2$ is the desired $W_iW_j$-edge.
 So assume that $e_2 = u_1v_2$ for some $v_2 \in W_j$.
-Moreover, let $e_2$ be the $W_iW_j$-edge whose crossing with $e$ is closest to $u$.
+We extend $\gamma$ along the left side of $e$ and $e_2$ all the way to $v_2$.
 We refer to Figure~\ref{fig:to-next-end} for an illustration.

-Because $e_2$ has a closed endpoint $u_1 \in W_i$ every edge crossing $e_1$ or $e_2$ endpoints in $u$.
-Thus by the choice of $e$ we conclude that $e_2$ is not crossed between $v_2$ and its crossing with $e$ and that $e_1$ is not crossed between its crossing with $e$ and the next vertex or edge in $G(W_i)$.
-Moreover, by the choice of $e_2$ the edge $e$ is not crossed between its crossings with $e_2$ and $e_1$.
-Thus we can draw a $W_iW_j$-edge from $v_2$ to $w$. \end{claimproof}
+If $\gamma$ is not crossed on this stretch, we are done.
+Otherwise, by the choice of $e_2$, $\gamma$ is crossed while running along $e_2$.
+Let $e_3$ be such a crossing edge.
+By fan-planarity, $e_3$ ends at $u$ or $v$ and by the choice of $e$, it does not end at $u$.
+Finally, by Claim~\ref{claim:between-same-walks} the endpoint of $e_3$ different from $v$ lies in $W_i$, which makes $e_3$ our desired edge. \end{claimproof}

 Claim~\ref{claim:to-next-end} together with Claim~\ref{claim:open-one-side} implies that on each facial walk every closed vertex is followed by another closed vertex.
 In particular, the facial walks come in two kinds, one with open vertices only and one with closed vertices only.
-We remark one can show that, if $W_i$ has only closed vertices, then $G(W_i)$ is a sunflower.
+We remark that one can show that, if $W_i$ has only closed vertices, then $G(W_i)$ is a sunflower.